fafalone/ShellControls/README.md

 ### Update

-**IMPORTANT:** These controls now require [twinBASIC Beta 239](https://github.com/twinbasic/twinbasic/releases) (**temporary** through 423).
+**IMPORTANT:** These controls now require [twinBASIC Beta 432](https://github.com/twinbasic/twinbasic/releases).
 The changes in/for this release allow building them as Active-X DLLs that can be used in VB6; however they're not working in VBA yet.
-They also require tbShellLib 2.6.60 or newer, if you're adding them to your own project.
+They also require WinDevLib 7.0 or newer, if you're adding them to your own project.

 **ucShellTree v2.9.1 Update**
 ```